 Keep children away from detergent capsules

 Most parents are completely unaware of the dangers these products pose, and with a busy day-to-day routine often keep them under the kitchen sink, or close to the washing machine or dishwasher for convenience.
-Manufacturers need to seriously rethink these products, particularly their attractive colourful design but the most basic common sense thing to do is to make sure you keep liquid detergent capsules for washing machines and dishwashers out of the reach of children.

-Potential Danger from undissolved liquid detergent gel in laundry
+Danger from undissolved liquid detergent gel in laundry